tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/teo_zone_setting.html.markdown

 The `cache_key` object supports the following:

-* `full_url_cache` - (Optional, String) Specifies whether to enable full-path cache.- on: Enable full-path cache (i.e., disable Ignore Query String).- off: Disable full-path cache (i.e., enable Ignore Query String).Note: This field may return null, indicating that no valid value can be obtained.
+* `full_url_cache` - (Optional, String) Specifies whether to enable full-path cache.- `on`: Enable full-path cache (i.e., disable Ignore Query String).- `off`: Disable full-path cache (i.e., enable Ignore Query String).
+Note: This field may return null, indicating that no valid value can be obtained.
-* `ignore_case` - (Optional, String) Specifies whether the cache key is case-sensitive.Note: This field may return null, indicating that no valid value can be obtained.
+* `ignore_case` - (Optional, String) Specifies whether the cache key is case-sensitive.
+Note: This field may return null, indicating that no valid value can be obtained.
-* `query_string` - (Optional, List) Request parameter contained in CacheKey.Note: This field may return null, indicating that no valid value can be obtained.
+* `query_string` - (Optional, List) Request parameter contained in CacheKey.
+Note: This field may return null, indicating that no valid value can be obtained.

 The `cache_prefresh` object supports the following:

-* `switch` - (Required, String) Specifies whether to enable cache prefresh.- on: Enable.- off: Disable.
+* `switch` - (Required, String) Specifies whether to enable cache prefresh.- `on`: Enable.- `off`: Disable.
 * `percent` - (Optional, Int) Percentage of cache time before try to prefresh.
-Value range: 1-99.
+Valid value range: 1-99.

 The `cache` object supports the following:

 * `cache_time` - (Optional, Int) Cache expiration time settings.Unit: second.
-The maximum value is 365 days.Note: This field may return null, indicating that no valid value can be obtained.
+The maximum value is 365 days.
+Note: This field may return null, indicating that no valid value can be obtained.
-* `ignore_cache_control` - (Optional, String) Specifies whether to enable force cache.- on: Enable.- off: Disable.Note: This field may return null, indicating that no valid value can be obtained.
+* `ignore_cache_control` - (Optional, String) Specifies whether to enable force cache.- `on`: Enable.- `off`: Disable.
+Note: This field may return null, indicating that no valid value can be obtained.
-* `switch` - (Optional, String) Cache configuration switch.- on: Enable.- off: Disable.Note: This field may return null, indicating that no valid value can be obtained.
+* `switch` - (Optional, String) Cache configuration switch.- `on`: Enable.- `off`: Disable.
+Note: This field may return null, indicating that no valid value can be obtained.

 The `cache` object supports the following:

-* `cache` - (Optional, List) Cache configuration.Note: This field may return null, indicating that no valid value can be obtained.
+* `cache` - (Optional, List) Cache configuration.
+Note: This field may return null, indicating that no valid value can be obtained.
-* `follow_origin` - (Optional, List) Follows the origin server configuration.Note: This field may return null, indicating that no valid value can be obtained.
+* `follow_origin` - (Optional, List) Follows the origin server configuration.
+Note: This field may return null, indicating that no valid value can be obtained.
-* `no_cache` - (Optional, List) No-cache configuration.Note: This field may return null, indicating that no valid value can be obtained.
+* `no_cache` - (Optional, List) No-cache configuration.
+Note: This field may return null, indicating that no valid value can be obtained.

 The `client_ip_header` object supports the following:

-* `switch` - (Required, String) Specifies whether to enable client IP header.- on: Enable.- off: Disable.Note: This field may return null, indicating that no valid value can be obtained.
+* `switch` - (Required, String) Specifies whether to enable client IP header.- `on`: Enable.- `off`: Disable.
+Note: This field may return null, indicating that no valid value can be obtained.
-* `header_name` - (Optional, String) Name of the origin-pull client IP request header.Note: This field may return null, indicating that no valid value can be obtained.
+* `header_name` - (Optional, String) Name of the origin-pull client IP request header.
+Note: This field may return null, indicating that no valid value can be obtained.

 The `compression` object supports the following:

-* `switch` - (Required, String) Whether to enable Smart compression.- on: Enable.- off: Disable.
+* `switch` - (Required, String) Whether to enable Smart compression.- `on`: Enable.- `off`: Disable.
+* `algorithms` - (Optional, Set) Compression algorithms to select.
+Valid values: `brotli`, `gzip`.

 The `follow_origin` object supports the following:

-* `switch` - (Required, String) According to the configuration switch of the origin site, the values are: on: open; off: off.
+* `switch` - (Optional, String) Specifies whether to follow the origin server configuration.- `on`: Enable.- `off`: Disable.
+Note: This field may return null, indicating that no valid value can be obtained.

 The `force_redirect` object supports the following:

-* `switch` - (Required, String) Whether to enable force redirect.- on: Enable.- off: Disable.
+* `switch` - (Required, String) Whether to enable force redirect.- `on`: Enable.- `off`: Disable.
-* `redirect_status_code` - (Optional, Int) Redirection status code.- 301- 302Note: This field may return null, indicating that no valid value can be obtained.
+* `redirect_status_code` - (Optional, Int) Redirection status code.- 301- 302 Note: This field may return null, indicating that no valid value can be obtained.

 The `hsts` object supports the following:

-* `switch` - (Required, String) - on: Enable.- off: Disable.
+* `switch` - (Required, String) - `on`: Enable.- `off`: Disable.
 * `include_sub_domains` - (Optional, String) Specifies whether to include subdomain names.
-Valid values: `on` and `off`.Note: This field may return null, indicating that no valid value can be obtained.
+Valid values: `on` and `off`.
+Note: This field may return null, indicating that no valid value can be obtained.
-* `max_age` - (Optional, Int) MaxAge value.Note: This field may return null, indicating that no valid value can be obtained.
+* `max_age` - (Optional, Int) MaxAge value in seconds, should be no more than 1 day.
+Note: This field may return null, indicating that no valid value can be obtained.
 * `preload` - (Optional, String) Specifies whether to preload.
-Valid values: `on` and `off`.Note: This field may return null, indicating that no valid value can be obtained.
+Valid values: `on` and `off`.
+Note: This field may return null, indicating that no valid value can be obtained.

 The `https` object supports the following:

-* `hsts` - (Optional, List) HSTS Configuration.Note: This field may return null, indicating that no valid value can be obtained.
+* `hsts` - (Optional, List) HSTS Configuration.
-* `http2` - (Optional, String) HTTP2 configuration switch.- on: Enable.- off: Disable.Note: This field may return null, indicating that no valid value can be obtained.
-* `ocsp_stapling` - (Optional, String) OCSP configuration switch.- on: Enable.- off: Disable.It is disabled by default.
 Note: This field may return null, indicating that no valid value can be obtained.
+* `http2` - (Optional, String) HTTP2 configuration switch.- `on`: Enable.- `off`: Disable.
+Note: This field may return null, indicating that no valid value can be obtained.
+* `ocsp_stapling` - (Optional, String) OCSP configuration switch.- `on`: Enable.- `off`: Disable.It is disabled by default.
+Note: This field may return null, indicating that no valid value can be obtained.
 * `tls_version` - (Optional, Set) TLS version settings.
-Valid values: `TLSv1`, `TLSV1.1`, `TLSV1.2`, and `TLSv1.3`.Only consecutive versions can be enabled at the same time.Note: This field may return null, indicating that no valid value can be obtained.
+Valid values: `TLSv1`, `TLSV1.1`, `TLSV1.2`, and `TLSv1.3`.Only consecutive versions can be enabled at the same time.
+Note: This field may return null, indicating that no valid value can be obtained.

+The `ipv6` object supports the following:

+* `switch` - (Required, String) - `on`: Enable.- `off`: Disable.

 The `max_age` object supports the following:

-* `follow_origin` - (Optional, String) Specifies whether to follow the max cache age of the origin server.- on: Enable.- off: Disable.If it&#39;s on, MaxAgeTime is ignored.Note: This field may return null, indicating that no valid value can be obtained.
+* `follow_origin` - (Optional, String) Specifies whether to follow the max cache age of the origin server.- `on`: Enable.- `off`: Disable.If it&#39;s on, MaxAgeTime is ignored.
+Note: This field may return null, indicating that no valid value can be obtained.
 * `max_age_time` - (Optional, Int) Specifies the max age of the cache (in seconds).
-The maximum value is 365 days.Note: the value 0 means not to cache.Note: This field may return null, indicating that no valid value can be obtained.
+The maximum value is 365 days.
+Note: the value 0 means not to cache.
+Note: This field may return null, indicating that no valid value can be obtained.

 The `no_cache` object supports the following:

-* `switch` - (Optional, String) Whether to cache the configuration.- on: Do not cache.- off: Cache.Note: This field may return null, indicating that no valid value can be obtained.
+* `switch` - (Optional, String) Whether to cache the configuration.- `on`: Do not cache.- `off`: Cache.
+Note: This field may return null, indicating that no valid value can be obtained.

 The `offline_cache` object supports the following:

-* `switch` - (Required, String) Whether to enable offline cache.- on: Enable.- off: Disable.Note: This field may return null, indicating that no valid value can be obtained.
+* `switch` - (Required, String) Whether to enable offline cache.- `on`: Enable.- `off`: Disable.
+Note: This field may return null, indicating that no valid value can be obtained.

 The `origin` object supports the following:

+* `backup_origins` - (Optional, Set) Backup origin sites list.
+Note: This field may return null, indicating that no valid value can be obtained.
+* `cos_private_access` - (Optional, String) Whether access private cos bucket is allowed when `OriginType` is cos.
+Note: This field may return null, indicating that no valid value can be obtained.
-* `origin_pull_protocol` - (Optional, String) Origin-pull protocol.- http: Switch HTTPS requests to HTTP.- follow: Follow the protocol of the request.- https: Switch HTTP requests to HTTPS.
-This only supports port 443 on the origin server.Note: This field may return null, indicating that no valid value can be obtained.
+* `origin_pull_protocol` - (Optional, String) Origin-pull protocol.- `http`: Switch HTTPS requests to HTTP.- `follow`: Follow the protocol of the request.- `https`: Switch HTTP requests to HTTPS.
+This only supports port 443 on the origin server.
+Note: This field may return null, indicating that no valid value can be obtained.
+* `origins` - (Optional, Set) Origin sites list.
+Note: This field may return null, indicating that no valid value can be obtained.

 The `post_max_size` object supports the following:

-* `switch` - (Required, String) Specifies whether to enable custom setting of the maximum file size.- on: Enable.
-You can set a custom max size.- off: Disable.
+* `switch` - (Required, String) Specifies whether to enable custom setting of the maximum file size.- `on`: Enable.
+You can set a custom max size.- `off`: Disable.
 In this case, the max size defaults to 32 MB.
 * `max_size` - (Optional, Int) Maximum size.
-Value range: 1-500 MB.Note: This field may return null, indicating that no valid value can be obtained.
+Value range: 1-500 MB.
+Note: This field may return null, indicating that no valid value can be obtained.

 The `query_string` object supports the following:

-* `switch` - (Required, String) Whether to use QueryString as part of CacheKey.- on: Enable.- off: Disable.Note: This field may return null, indicating that no valid value can be obtained.
+* `switch` - (Required, String) Whether to use QueryString as part of CacheKey.- `on`: Enable.- `off`: Disable.
+Note: This field may return null, indicating that no valid value can be obtained.
-* `action` - (Optional, String) - includeCustom: Include the specified query strings.- excludeCustom: Exclude the specified query strings.Note: This field may return null, indicating that no valid value can be obtained.
+* `action` - (Optional, String) - `includeCustom`: Include the specified query strings.- `excludeCustom`: Exclude the specified query strings.
+Note: This field may return null, indicating that no valid value can be obtained.
-* `value` - (Optional, Set) Array of query strings used/excluded.Note: This field may return null, indicating that no valid value can be obtained.
+* `value` - (Optional, Set) Array of query strings used/excluded.
+Note: This field may return null, indicating that no valid value can be obtained.

 The `quic` object supports the following:

-* `switch` - (Required, String) Whether to enable QUIC.- on: Enable.- off: Disable.
+* `switch` - (Required, String) Whether to enable QUIC.- `on`: Enable.- `off`: Disable.

 The `smart_routing` object supports the following:

-* `switch` - (Required, String) Whether to enable smart acceleration.- on: Enable.- off: Disable.
+* `switch` - (Required, String) Whether to enable smart acceleration.- `on`: Enable.- `off`: Disable.

 The `upstream_http2` object supports the following:

-* `switch` - (Required, String) Whether to enable HTTP2 origin-pull.- on: Enable.- off: Disable.
+* `switch` - (Required, String) Whether to enable HTTP2 origin-pull.- `on`: Enable.- `off`: Disable.

 The `web_socket` object supports the following: